• Skip to primary navigation

 plate full of hamburger filling

-There seems to be an ongoing debate as to whether the Thanksgiving side dish that we all love (that's made with buttery bread cubes) is called stuffing or filling.
-And some people also call it dressing.
+There seems to be an ongoing debate about whether the Thanksgiving side dish made with buttery bread cubes is called stuffing, filling, or dressing.
+(Check out my simple bread stuffing/dressing recipe here➚.)

-I think typically stuffing is considered to be that which gets stuffed inside the Thanksgiving turkey.
+Typically, stuffing is what gets stuffed inside the Thanksgiving turkey.
 Although, whether you call it stuffing, filling, or dressing, they're probably all similar dishes that include chopped veggies and a lot of bread and butter.

 But then you also have dishes such as PA Dutch potato filling.
 It's made with that familiar and delicious bread stuffing/filling.
 But the main ingredient in the dish is mashed potatoes.
 Therefore it's not called "Filling" but rather "Potato Filling".